 16 The Spirit itself beareth witness with our spirit, that we are the children of God:

 Unfortunately, some have virtually elevated the Spirit to the throne of worship instead of Jesus Christ, who is alone the Author and Finisher of our salvation (Heb 12:2).
 Yes, the Spirit is the seal of our salvation (Eph 1:13; 2Cor 1:22), but His role is to exalt Christ, not Himself (John 16:13).
-He ever points the seeking soul to the One with power to heal, save and advocate (1John 2:1).
-Obsessions with seeking certain gifts of the Spirit instead developing the full fruit of the Spirit has crippled the Gospel in many cases!
+He ever points the seeking soul to the One with power to heal and save (1John 2:1).
+Obsessions with seeking certain gifts of the Spirit instead developing the full fruit of the Spirit has crippled the Gospel in many cases.
 The Holy Spirit will always guide by the light of the Word and by this we recognize the true Spirit of God (1John 4:1; 1Tim 4:1).

 17 And if children, then heirs; heirs of God, and joint-heirs with Christ; if so be that we suffer with him, that we may be also glorified together.
 18 For I reckon that the sufferings of this present time are not worthy to be compared with the glory which shall be revealed in us.

 What a marvelous, generous promise!
 God wants to gift us with amazing, eternal glories.
-The very idea of God adopting a human is incredible.
+The very idea of God adopting a lowly human is incredible.
 Yet if we are being led by the Spirit we are truly and legally sons of God (v14), which makes us heirs of God, and joint-heirs with Christ.
 Jesus, of course, is the Son of God by nature, but we are sons of God by adoption.
 And just as God raised up Christ, so He will also raise up our mortal bodies at the Last Day (v11).
 In an interesting type, the Levites were not given land in Canaan, for the Lord is their inheritance (Deut 18:2; Num 18:20).

 Do not miss the subtle warning in this verse.
 We are children and heirs, if so be that we suffer with Him.
 Indeed, we must die with Him if we wish to live with Him; we must suffer with Him if we wish to reign with Him (2Tim 2:11-12; Rom 6:8; 2Cor 4:10).
-Yet our present, passing sufferings are minor afflictions in comparison to the wonderful, everlasting glories which have been prepared for us (1Cor 2:9; 2Cor 4:17).
+Nevertheless, our present, passing sufferings are minor afflictions in comparison to the wonderful, everlasting glories which have been prepared for us (1Cor 2:9; 2Cor 4:17).
 The difference is so great that Peter even says we should rejoice in suffering with Christ (1Pet 4:13).
 And Jesus promised that everyone who suffers for the sake of His name shall receive an hundredfold, and shall inherit everlasting life (Mat 19:29).

 19 For the earnest expectation of the creature waiteth for the manifestation of the sons of God.
 20 For the creature was made subject to vanity, not willingly, but by reason of him who hath subjected the same in hope, 21 Because the creature itself also shall be delivered from the bondage of corruption into the glorious liberty of the children of God.
 22 For we know that the whole creation groaneth and travaileth in pain together until now.